Wishing Piece Raid RNG (CFW)

 • Confirm that the correct profile has been selected at the top.

-• Enter the correct Den rarity (Normal/Rare) inside the Rarity dropdown.
+• If this is a stock den, select the correct Den rarity (Normal/Rare) from the Rarity dropdown.
+This does not matter for event dens.

 Figure 3 - PKHeX/LiveHeX Overview